Harris intercepted two passes and recovered a fumble in Sunday's win over the Falcons.

 The second-round tender is worth $3.1 million for 2019, after which Harris will have a chance to become an unrestricted free agent next offseason.
 The 27-year-old projects to start at strong safety next to Harrison Smith.

-Harris logged 46 tackles, six passes defended and three interceptions last season after replacing Andrew Sendejo as the Vikings' starting strong safety in Week 6.
-Minnesota has elected not to pick up Sendejo's contract option for 2019, indicating that Harris has a clear path to the starting job in 2019.
+Harris logged 46 tackles, six passes defended and three interceptions last season after replacing Andrew Sendejo as the Vikings' starting strong safety Week 6.
+Minnesota has elected not to pick up Sendejo's contract option for 2019, indicating that Harris has a clear path to the starting job.